RicePandaaaa/CosmereWiki/README.md

-## Disclaimer

-**This is a fan project and is not affiliated with Brandon Sanderson, Dragonsteel Entertainment, Dragonsteel Works, or any of their affiliates.
-All information presented here is paraphrased in my own words, and all sources are cited in the format of book title and chapter number.
-This is a personal, non-commercial project created with no intention of distribution for direct or indirect monetary compensation.**

-## License
-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for more details.

 ## CosmereWiki

 The un-creatively named "CosmereWiki" is unsurprisingly a wiki made for the Cosmere universe.
 This serves as a personal wiki for me to refer to so I can easily access information about certain terms, events, people, etc. without having to dig through the thousands of pages for the info.